edgarpf/aws-csaa-tips/README.md

 - 6TB is the maximum size of the DB instance.

-- Is it not possible to scale the storage down, you can only scale it up.
+- It is not possible to scale the storage down, you can only scale it up.

 - The recommended storage
 for MySQL is InnoDB and not MyISAM.